madduci/remote-environments/README.md

 make rust-stop
 ```

-And the environment will be stopped.
+And the environment will be stopped, without losing its content.
+To perform a cleanup, call directly the `docker-compose.yml` file you are interested in or issue the command `make clean` and all the running containers will be stopped.

 ## Gotchas

-* Every time you rebuild an image and start a desired environment, you have to cleanup your list of authorized keys in your SSH client.
+* Every time you rebuild an image and start a desired environment, you have to cleanup your list of authorized keys in your SSH client (in Linux, usually the file ~/.ssh/known_hosts)

-* If you want to save your work, you have two options:
+* If you want to save your work outside the container, you have three options:
   - use the `git` command to save your work to a remote repository (e.g. GitHub, GitLab, BitBucket)
   - use the `docker cp` command to copy files and/or folders on your host
+  - modify the `docker-compose.yml` file(s) and mount a custom path as volume in the container.
+Be sure you have the required permissions to read/write files in the mounted volume.